West Side Church of God closing after 99 years bringing a ‘restart’

-WICHIATA, Kan.
-(KSNW)– The West Side Church of God is reinventing itself, doing a restart beginning March 12.
+WICHITA, Kan.
+(KSNW) — The West Side Church of God is reinventing itself, doing a restart beginning March 12.
 It will completely close down for four to six months.

 “During that time, we are going to be retooling every single thing that we do,” Pastor Forest Cornwell said.
 “We will change our music, we will change our structure, we will change anything that needs to be changed to be able to reach people in this community.”